Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Experiments

 \subsection{Analysis of User Requirement Changes from Chat Interactions}

-Each task goes through 2 to 4 rounds of dialogue, and each round is regarded as a subtask.
-The workflow generation requirements for each round will be based on historical conversations, with additions, deletions or modifications made to the existing structure, which poses a further challenge to the model's ability of complex task understanding and long-horizon instruction following.
+Each task consists of two to four dialogue rounds.
+In each round, workflow requirements are iteratively modified based on historical context, presenting a significant challenge to the models' long-horizon instruction following.

-To prevent skewed representations—as only 4 tasks contain four dialogue rounds—we illustrate the trend of the two evaluation metrics over the first three rounds for each model, where each data point is the average of three experimental runs (Figure~\ref{fig:overview}).
-It can be intuitively observed from the table that for most models, the quality of the generated workflow shows a stable downward trend as the number of interaction rounds increases, which corroborates the challenges mentioned above.
-The slight improvement observed for GPT-5.2 model from the second to the third round is due to some tasks with only two interaction rounds, which affect the second round but not the third.
+To ensure robust representations, we analyze the evaluation metrics over the first three rounds (Figure~\ref{fig:overview}), omitting the fourth round due to its limited sample size.
+For most models, workflow quality consistently declines as interactions increase, corroborating the difficulty of handling cumulative modifications.
+The slight improvement observed for GPT-5.2 in the third round merely results from a changing denominator, as two-round tasks drop out of the calculation scope.

-Furthermore, it can be observed that in most models, a common phenomenon occurs that as the rounds progress, the absolute value of the slope corresponding to the broken line gradually decreases.
-It might be explained as diminishing marginal returns.
-The workflows that can still be legally parsed and successfully executed in the second round have already undergone one screening, and they possess a certain ability to understand changes in workflow requirements.
-With more rounds of modifications, the rate of performance degradation would be reduced, reflecting the distinction between qualitative changes and cumulative quantitative effects.
+Furthermore, the degradation curve flattens over time.
+Rather than degrading at a uniform pace, the decline diminishes in later rounds.
+This indicates that workflows surviving the initial modifications act as a robust baseline.
+Once a model grasps the core logic in early turns, its capacity to accommodate further incremental changes stabilizes, reflecting a shift from drastic qualitative failures to minor quantitative errors.